 There have been series of environmental protection measures introduced in Nigeria.
 Some of these include the abatement measure, environmental awareness campaign, environmental legislations, environmental policies, afforestation and land reclamation.
+Environmental sanitation exercises are put in place, conferences are organized, environmental organizations such as Federal Environmental Protection Agency (FEPA) and Nigerian Conservation Foundation (NCF) are established.
+According to Anthony (2006), a great deal of effort has been invested by the Nigerian Educational Research Development Council (NERDC) to incorporate the environmental concept into many subjects in the junior and senior secondary school curricula.

-Environmental sanitation exercises are put in place, conferences are organized, environmental organizations such as Federal However, there is the need to instill the knowledge of the use of environment to the children when they are in the primary school.
-Hence, the infusion of Environmental Education (EE) into the primary school curriculum in Nigeria as a way of enhancing the people's awareness on the danger of environmental degradation.
+However, there is the need to instill the knowledge of the use of environment to the children when they are in the primary school.
+Hence, the incorporation of Environmental Education (EE) into the primary school curriculum in Nigeria is a way of enhancing the people's awareness on the danger of environmental degradation.
+It is also believed that by incorporating environmental education throughout the total curriculum at every grade, a more comprehensive treatment of environmental issues and concerns can be accomplished (Simmons, 1989).

-Environmental Education (EE) is a new field of education introduced into the educational system in order to enhance the awareness of the people on environmental issues at all levels of education.
-It is a new approach to education which is hoped to bring some solutions to the deteriorating relationship between man and the environment.
+Environmental Education (EE) is a field of education incorporated into the educational system in order to enhance the awareness of the people on environmental issues at all levels of education.
+It is an approach to education which is hoped to bring some solutions to the deteriorating relationship between man and the environment.
 Through environmental education, it is believed that man would be able to find a mechanism where clean environment will be adequately enhanced through consistent day-to-day increase in the knowledge of emerging environmental problems.
 The children will be adequately equipped intelligently, emotionally and with the necessary manipulative skills that will help them to meet the challenges posed on them by both the present and the future environment.